marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/create-build-android/create-build-android.md

 `keytool -genkeypair -v -keystore c:\mykeystore\releasesigning.keystore -alias releaseKeyAlias -keyalg RSA -keysize 2048 -validity 10000`

-If you do not want to create a key, right-click [this sample keystore file](./files/vbcsdoc.keystore "Sample Keystore file") and download it to your file system to use in this tutorial.
-Here are the credentials for the keystore file.
+If you do not want to create a key, right-click [this sample keystore file](./files/vbcsdoc.keystore) and download it to your file system to use in this tutorial.
+Here are the credentials for the keystore file:

 -   **Keystore Password**: `vbcsdoc_ks_pass`
 -   **Key alias**: `vbcsdoc_ksalias`